chrisgrieser/nvim-spider/README.md

 <!-- vale Google.FirstPerson = YES -->

 ## Subword Text Object
-This plugins supports `w`, `e`, and `b` in operater-pending mode, but does not include a subword-variant of `iw`.
+This plugin supports `w`, `e`, and `b` in operater-pending mode, but does not include a subword-variant of `iw`.
 For a version of `iw` that considers camelCase, check out the `subword` text object of [nvim-various-textobjs](https://github.com/chrisgrieser/nvim-various-textobjs).

 ## Credits
 __Thanks__